-TOBACCO & NICOTINE USE - STUDENTS POLICY NO. 222
+TOBACCO, VAPING, AND NICOTINE USE - STUDENTS POLICY NO 222

-Recognizing that the use of tobacco and/or nicotine presents a health hazard that can have serious consequences for both users and non-users, the district hereby assumes an adamant position in prohibiting the possession, use, transfer and or distribution of tobacco and/or nicotine by its students.
+Recognizing that the use of tobacco and/or nicotine presents a health hazard which can have serious consequences for both users and non-users, the district hereby assumes an adamant position in prohibiting the possession, use, transfer and or distribution of tobacco by its students.

-Tobacco and/or nicotine: All forms of tobacco and/or nicotine, tobacco and/or nicotine products, tobacco and/or nicotine by products, but not limited to, cigarettes, cigars, pipes, chewing tobacco and/or nicotine, snuff, lighters, smokeless tobacco, including all forms of electronic cigarettes/vapor machines and tobacco and/or nicotine pouches.
+Tobacco and Nicotine: All forms of tobacco and/or nicotine, tobacco and/or nicotine products, tobacco and/or nicotine by products, but not limited to, cigarettes, cigars, pipes, chewing tobacco and/or nicotine, snuff, lighters, smokeless tobacco, including all forms of electronic cigarettes/vapor machines and tobacco and/or nicotine pouches.